wmbenedetto/turbine.js/README.md

     turbine.setResponse('whichErrorCode','INVALID_EMAIL');
 }
 ```
 When Turbine reaches the `whichErrorCode` query, it will first check if a query function has been defined.
-It hasn't been, so Turbine then checks to see which response was set: `INVALID EMAIL`.
+It hasn't been, so Turbine then checks to see which response was set via `setResponse()`.

 #### Via initialization object